- Questions have emerged whether infrared thermometers accurately take your temperature

 - The thermometers could be manipulated

 During the coronavirus pandemic, the infrared thermometers being used to screen the temperatures of prisoners, people at airports, and healthcare workers estimate internal temperature.
-Their readings are generally considered to be accurate.
+Their readings are generally considered to be correct, but comments by Dr. Anthony Fauci in mid-August call into question forehead thermometer accuracy.

 Taking the temperatures of people in healthcare facilities and largely populated areas like airports and gyms is an effective method of screening for those who have fevers.
 However, a study of coronavirus patients in New York showed 30% of people did not show fever as a symptom.